 What is Onsite-Offshore Model?

 By now, you probably know what offshoring is and that’s why it led you here.
-But have you heard about onsite-offshore model?
+But have you heard about the onsite-offshore model?
 It’s the latest disruptive business operation that emerged from the past few decades.
 Many business owners prefer it for its numerous advantages including the undeniable cost-effective impact.

-Get to know more about onsite-offshore model as we discuss what it is about and detail how onsite and offshore models are combined.
+Get to know more about the onsite-offshore model as we discuss what it is about and detail how onsite and offshore models are combined.

 Hybrid model: Onsite-offshore model

 The onsite-offshore hybrid model is a combination of onsite and offshore models for delivering products or services.
 The vendor/provider and the client could be located in any place – they could be in the same city or in countries halfway across the globe from each other.

 The tasks are assigned and shared between the onsite team and the offshore team.
 The distribution of work will depend on the agreement between the provider and the client.
 In most situations, about 30% to 40% of the tasks are performed and completed by the onsite team while the remaining tasks are done by the offshore team.
 However, there are situations when the onsite team would do 60% to 70% of the tasks while the rest is done by the offshore team and vice-versa.
 There are other situations when the onsite and offshore teams would share the tasks 50/50 or equally.